novelys/titanium-jpegencoder/README.md

 ## Install the module

-You can either download a precompile build from Github (downloads button, if so skip steps one and two) or get the source code and build it yourself.
+You can either download a precompiled build from Github (downloads button, if so skip steps one and two) or get the source code and build it yourself.

 1. At root, run `ant build.xml`
 2. Get the generated zip file from the `dist/` directory